-It always makes me sad when women tell me they’re on a super low calorie diet, or that their doctor told them to eat 800 calories a day to lose weight.
-While the amount of calories you eat do matter to some extent, they are not the only factor that is important for weight loss.
+It always makes me sad when women tell me they’re on a super low-calorie diet, or that their doctor told them to eat 800 calories a day to lose weight.
+While the number of calories you eat does matter to some extent, they are not the only factor that is important for weight loss.
 Often, by over-restricting calories, you actually put your body in a stressed state.
 On top of that, your body enters scarcity mode, unsure of when it may get fed again.
 Because of this, it’ll hold onto excess fat and work to be more efficient with the calories you give it, meaning metabolism and fat burn slow down.

 Let’s talk about celery juice.
 I think celery juice great!
 But I also don’t think it’ll solve all your problems.
 If you’ve been drinking celery juice and it’s helped you, awesome!
 To start, celery juice is mostly water, so it’s a great hydrating beverage first thing in the morning.
-If you add some lemon juice (hey super fresh!) and a pinch of himalayan pink salt, you get some awesome electrolyte benefits too.
+If you add some lemon juice and a pinch of Himalayan pink salt, you get some awesome electrolyte benefits too.

 As great as celery juice is, it’s still important to be mindful about changing lifestyle & nutrition factors when dealing with health problems.
 For example, let’s say you’re struggling with an autoimmune condition.
-Implementing lifestyle changes (like stress reduction and sleep improvement) along with an anti-inflammatory diet (I love Whole30, paleo or AIP) will likely help you a lot and drinking celery juice in the morning can complement that.
+Implementing lifestyle changes (like stress reduction and sleep improvement) along with an anti-inflammatory diet (I love Whole30, paleo or AIP) will help you a lot more than just drinking celery juice, though celery juice in the morning can complement other lifestyle changes.
 Want to layer celery juice onto your already healthy habits?
 Go for it!
 It won’t hurt, and you may feel even better.